sodiq-code/aegis/docs/architecture.md

 ## Verifiability Invariant

 The core verifiability invariant of Aegis is: **given the on-chain data (SolvencyRoot proof, FDC attestations, vault events) plus the TEE attestation from Flare's FCC infrastructure, any auditor can reconstruct and verify the vault's solvency.** The TEE provides confidentiality; FCC attestation (verified by Flare's `FlareTeeManager`) proves the correct code ran; FDC anchors external state; and the on-chain contracts make the published commitment publicly verifiable.
-The one trust assumption is that the VERIFIER key remains bound to a genuine TEE via FCC registration -- this is documented in the README's "Attestation trust boundary" section.

 Currently, the on-chain state demonstrates this invariant in SOLVENT mode: `isSolvent()` returns `(true, 16666)`, meaning the collateral ratio of ~166% is above the 150% threshold.
 An auditor can verify this condition on-chain without seeing any individual position data.